 Both bracelets are now on sale in Jack Wills stores across the UK and online for £5, with 100% profits (that’s at least £2) from every purchase going to help save lives from malaria.

-May 2013 sees Jack Wills and Malaria No More UK step into the summer in style, with the new “Sandhill Wrap”, also on sale to support the malaria fight.
+You can step into the summer in style, with this “Sandhill Wrap”, also on sale to support the malaria fight.
 The wrap is a traditionally inspired kikoy – an item exclusive to the East African coast, in particular Kenya, where they are woven with the finest cotton grown in the region.
 The cotton of this wrap has been dyed into the official Jack Wills pink and navy colours.
 In order to support the local economy, The Kikoy Company employs a group of local women to carry out the weaving and knotting of each item.

 The wrap is now on sale for £29.50 with £5 from every sale being donated to Malaria No More UK.